google/tracing-framework/docs/overhead.md

 ## Measured Overhead

 Every machine/browser/operating system has a different amount of overhead when tracing.
-Use the 'View Health' dialog in the WTF app to see information about the measured overhead from the machine that traced the file.
+Use the 'View Warnings' dialog in the WTF app to see information about the measured overhead from the machine that traced the file.

 The simplest WTF event takes about 0.1µs (that's 0.0001ms) on a decently fast